Logeshwaran95/Cine4Life/README.md

 Credits : The Movie Database (TMDB) (API)

-Cine4Life boasts an extensive catalog featuring a wide array of movies and TV series, thoughtfully organized into categories based on genres such as horror, thriller, comedy, and more.
-The app enables users to effortlessly search for movies using keywords and discover them based on their release year.
-Moreover, users can access comprehensive information about their favorite celebrities.

-By providing convenient login options via Google or email, users can personalize their profiles to suit their preferences.
-Additionally, they can curate their watchlist, bookmark favorites, and keep track of their watched list for a seamless viewing experience.
-The app is designed with meticulous attention to detail, ensuring that you never miss any crucial information about the movies, TV series, or celebrities you love.
+Cine4Life offers a sophisticated catalog of movies and TV series meticulously sorted by genre, including horror, thriller, comedy, and more.
+Users can easily search using keywords and filter by release year.
+The app also features comprehensive celebrity details.
+Sign in options include Google or email, allowing personalized profiles and curated watchlists.
+Never miss any movie, series, or celebrity detail, ensuring an immersive and enriching entertainment experience.

 ## Author